Juno, the Jupiter Orbiter

 Uses for Science

-As Juno rounds Jupiter, a package of nine tools will examine the planet’s several layers.
+As Juno rounds Jupiter, a package of nine tools examines the planet’s several layers.
 Since Jupiter is so huge, it has kept its level of gravity and some of the old elements of the early solar system, primarily hydrogen and helium.
 This component of Jupiter sets the planet up as a valued portal into learning about the beginning of the solar system.
 Gauges of Jupiter’s magnetic field may ultimately stop the argument about whether the nebulous has a rocky center.

 Juno’s magnetometers can demonstrate the movement and depth of the metallic hydrogen ocean found in the inner parts of the planet, which produces the biggest magnetic field in our solar system besides the one found around the sun.
 Lastly, a microwave radiometer will find out the measure of water on Jupiter’s surface, which is critical to assessing how Jupiter was first formed.